mropert/mropert.github.io/_posts/2017-11-08-leaky-abstractions.md

 So don't be shy.
 On the contrary, be curious.
 Tear² the thing you're using the most down and see how it works behinds the scene.
 It'll help you one day or another, trust me.

+<sup>1</sup> For my youngest readers, a floppy disk is a giant 3D print of a save button.